-5. Organizations, Third-Parties, and the Natural State
+2.4.
+Organizations, third-parties, and the natural state

 The problem of creating credible third-parties involves the formation of beliefs about the behavior of others.
 In our dynamic world, individuals sometimes find it in their interest to commit acts of violence, rape, pillage, plunder, cruelty, deception, fraud, and theft and sometimes find it in their interest to be loving, caring, giving, charitable, trustworthy, other oriented, and generally nice to be around.
 Many individuals demonstrate both sets of interests, how do we ensure that the individuals we come in contact with act trustworthily rather than strategically?
 How do we form beliefs about the interests of others?
-A fundamental problem with third-parties is how do we form beliefs about the interests of the third-parties?
+How do we form beliefs about the interests of the third-parties?

 In simple human societies where the typical group size is small, all relationships are personal, strangers are treated with grave suspicion, and ongoing relationships are conducted with kin and those we know intimately.
 Societies where the typical group is 30 people and occasional gatherings of 200 or so are the largest groups, are not capable of sustaining a high degree of coordination, organization, or specialization.
 In the lexicon of organizations, all hunting and gathering bands are adherent organizations, held together by the value of the relationships within the group, enforced by the folk theorem threat of breaking off relationships.
-In order for societies to develop beyond the scale where most people have immediate and
+In order for societies to develop beyond the scale where most people have immediate and repeated face to face contact and personal knowledge, there must be ways to form expectations and beliefs about the interests of anonymous individuals who do not know each other personally.
+Increasing the size of society requires a solution to the problem of anonymous relationships.